 If you're heading out to the crags, don’t forget about the birds.
-With Covid-19 restrictions lifting in some areas, don't forget that there could be nesting birds on some climbs.
+With Covid-19 restrictions lifting in the near future, don't forget that there could be nesting birds on some climbs.

 Although you’re itching to climb, the birds may need a little longer to raise their young.
 Consequently, some crags will have climbing restrictions on certain areas or climbs.
 Breaking these restrictions could ruin the birds’ breeding, jeopardise future climbing at the site and lead to bad climbing karma.
 Here’s what you need to know.